 Any dentist who is serious about full mouth reconstruction will take pictures of the cases they have completed.
 This will tell you if they have experience.
 It will also help in the design and treatment planning of your individual case.

 “Photography is one of the best ways I grow as a dentist.
 It helps me critique each case and see where I can improve and where my laboratory can improve.
 I’m never 100% satisfied with any of my cases.
 I actually believe my best case is the one I’m about to do.
-We are always striving for excellence here.” – Dr. Taylor
+We are always striving for excellence here.” – Dr. Rath

 You can know if your dentist is serious about cosmetics and full mouth dentistry if they keep photo records of their cases.
 Below is a photo of a case we recently completed.

-Often times people think they need full mouth reconstruction when they actually don’t.
+Oftentimes people think they need full mouth reconstruction when they actually don’t.
 We strive to be as conservative as possible to lower the risk of each tooth in your mouth.
 Sometimes treating all the teeth in the mouth with crowns and bridges actually increases the patient’s risk for disease.
 We work with a team of specialists, including orthodontists, oral surgeons, and periodontists in order to work out a treatment plan that will leave you at a lower risk of disease for years down the road.

 How much does full mouth reconstruction cost?

 The short answer is anywhere from $5,000 to $50,000.
 No two cases are the same and there is no way of knowing exactly what it will cost without a thorough exam and complete diagnosis.
-Dr. Taylor is more than happy to provide a free consultation for full mouth reconstruction so you can know exactly what it will cost you.
+Dr. Rath is more than happy to provide a free consultation for full mouth reconstruction so you can know exactly what it will cost you.
 The last thing we want is for our patients to leave our office not knowing what treatment they are going to receive and how much that treatment is going to cost.

 How long does full mouth reconstruction take?